 Is Tegalalang Really One of the Best Places to Visit in Bali?

 Though the commercialization of the area of the Tegalalang Rice Terraces and its congestion with tourists can take away from the experience of visiting, we think the terraces are still some of the best things to do in Bali.
 Since Tegalalang is very easily accessible from Ubud, they’re great to visit if you’re on a quick schedule and don’t have much time to explore the island for hidden places.
-The Tegalalang Rice terraces really are spectacularly beautiful, even though they have been somewhat developed for tourism.
+The Tegalalang Rice terraces really are spectacularly beautiful, and certainly one of the best things to do in Bali, even though they have been somewhat developed for tourism.

 While it’s true that Bali is home to many areas of rice terraces, including those off the beaten track that are more “authentic”, the Tegalalang Rice Terraces are notable for their convenience, proximity to many nearby jungle resorts in Bali, and wide-range of adorable cafes to sit at and enjoy the view.
 Plus, there’s no entrance fee, and a secluded visit to Tegalalang is still very possible if you follow our Bali travel guide suggestion and go bright and early!